MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-responsibilities.md

 - **D** = **Driver**: One individual in the organization who is the single driver of the objective.
 - **A** = **Approver**: One or more individuals in the organization who make most decisions and who are responsible if the objective isn't met.
 - **C** = **Contributor**: Individuals in the organization who are responsible for carrying out tasks that support the objective.
-- **I** = **Informed**: Individuals in the organization who the project affects and who are regularly informed of decisions and the status of the project.
+- **I** = **Informed**: Individuals in the organization who the project affects and who are regularly informed about decisions and the status of the project.

 You can use the following responsibility matrix as a basis for your migration project.
-You might need to identify more roles or shift responsibilities based on the needs of your organization.
+You might need to identify more roles or to shift responsibilities depending on the needs of your organization.

 | Role | Digital estate discovery | Migration scope | Project plan | Migration tooling | Workload discovery | Workload assessment | Workload architecture | Wave planning | Workload test migration | Workload migration UAT | Workload migration | Workload release UAT | Organizational change management | Transition to operations | Workload licensing |
 | ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---| ---|